Hawaii Golf Course

 Several holes are contiguous with the ocean and water hazards and are managed by providing golfers as many as five different tee positions, to provide a wide range of options in meeting the challenging conditions.

-1:00 p.m. and after: $125 USD daily for Mauna Lani Resort hotel guests (The Fairmont Orchid, Hawaii and Mauna Lani Bay Hotel & Bungalows)
+After 12:00 p.m.: $125 USD daily for Mauna Lani Resort hotel guests (Fairmont Orchid, Hawaii and Mauna Lani Bay Hotel & Bungalows)

 Golf cart is included with greens fees.

-Please call our Hawaii golf resort's Concierge at (808) 887-7320 for assistance with planning the perfect golf getaway.
+Please call Concierge at (808) 887-7320 for assistance with planning the perfect golf getaway.